 - 1) Reverse repurchase agreements.

 - 2) Common or preferred stocks.

 - 3) Futures and options.

 - 4) Margin purchases or intentional use of leverage.

 - 5) Private or direct placements.

 - 6) Commodities.

 - 7) Direct ownership of real estate or mortgages.

-- 8) Non-U.S. dollar denominated securities.
+- 8) Non-U.S. dollar-denominated securities.

-- 9) Stripped mortgage backed securities (i.e., interest-only (IO) and principal-only (PO)
+- 9) Stripped mortgage-backed securities (i.e., interest-only (IO) and principal-only (PO) securities).

 - 10) Convertible notes or bonds.

-- 11) Purchase, participation, or other direct interest in gas, oil, or other mineral exploration or development programs.

-Investment Policy - IMET 1-3 Year Series (Continued) September 30, 2005
+Investment Policy - IMET 1-3 Year Series (Continued) September 30, 2006

-- 8.0 Authorized and Suitable Investments (Continued) - 12) Collateralized mortgage obligations. - 13) Lending of Fund securities. - 14) Structured notes-however, the Portfolio may invest in Federal government agency securities whose coupon rates are scheduled to "step up" (i.e. increase) one or more times before they - 15) Investments not allowed under the Investment Act.
+- 11) Purchase, participation, or other direct interest in gas, oil, or other mineral exploration or development programs. - 12) Collateralized mortgage obligations. - 13) Lending of Fund securities. - 14) Structured notes-however, the Portfolio may invest in federal government agency securities whose coupon rates are scheduled to "step up" (i.e. increase) one or more times before they mature. - 15) Investments not allowed under the Investment Act.

-The advisor shall indemnify and make whole the Fund and its shareholders for any losses incurred by the Fund as a result of the advisor's own or any Sub-advisor's gross negligence or its failure to comply with the provisions of the Investment Act as those provisions are communicated to the investment advisor in writing by IMET or by IMET's Legal counsel.
+The advisor shall indemnify and make whole the Fund and its shareholders for any losses incurred by the Fund as a result of the advisor's own or any subadvisor's gross negligence or its failure to comply with the provisions of the Investment Act as those provisions are communicated to the investment advisor in writing by IMET or by IMET's legal counsel.

-9.0 Safekeeping and custody
+9.0 Safekeeping and Custody